sindresorhus/electron-better-ipc/readme.md

 Data to send to the receiver.

-### ipc.answerRenderer(channel, callback)
+### ipcMain.answerRenderer(channel, callback)

-This method listens for a message from `ipc.callMain` defined in a renderer process and replies back.
+This method listens for a message from `ipcRenderer.callMain` defined in a renderer process and replies back.

 Returns a function, that when called, removes the listener.